 THE NOLAN BROTHERS

-Obviously, if we are talking Interstellar 2, Christopher Nolan would have to be involved.
+Obviously, if we are talking Interstellar 2, Christopher Nolan needs to be involved.
 As with many of his movies (or perhaps all), Nolan has had a hand in writing or co-writing each one.
 So, expect him to also pen any potential sequel.
 Also, expect his brother to be involved in some way with the script.

 Howver, other than the Dark Knight trilogy, Christopher Nolan has steered clear of sequels.
 That would seem to make the likelihood of Interstellar 2 happening a stretch.